Get exclusive member benefits & effect social change. Join Today

-Disseminated intravascular coagulation (DIC) is a rare, life-threatening condition that prevents blood from clotting normally.
-The blood clots reduce blood flow and can block blood from reaching bodily organs.
-This increased clotting can use up the blood’s platelets and clotting factors.
-Fewer platelets and clotting factors available result in excessive bleeding.
+Disseminated intravascular coagulation (DIC) is a rare, life-threatening condition.
+In the early stages of the condition, DIC causes your blood to clot excessively.
+This can cause blood clots that reduce blood flow and can block blood from reaching bodily organs.
+As the condition progresses, the platelets and clotting factors in your blood are used up, and you will begin to experience excessive bleeding.

 DIC is a serious condition that can lead to death.
-If you have bleeding that won’t stop, go to the emergency room, or call 911.
+If you have bleeding that won’t stop, go to the emergency room, or call 911 for prompt medical treatment.

 When the proteins used in your normal clotting process become overly active, it can cause DIC.
-Infection, severe trauma (i.e., brain injuries, crushing injuries) inflammation, surgery, and cancer are all known to contribute to this condition.
+Infection, severe trauma (such as brain injuries or crushing injuries), inflammation, surgery, and cancer are all known to contribute to this condition.

 Some less common causes of DIC include the following: